dubrox/imagemagick-aws-lambda/README.md

 # ImageMagick for AWS Lambda

-Scripts to compile ImageMagick utilities for AWS Lambda instances powered by Amazon Linux 2.x, such as the `nodejs10.x` or `nodejs12.x` or `python 3.8` runtime, and the updated 2018.03 Amazon Linux 1 runtimes.
+Scripts to compile ImageMagick utilities for AWS Lambda instances powered by Amazon Linux 2023, such as the `nodejs22.x` runtime.

-Amazon Linux 2 instances for Lambda no longer contain system utilities, so `convert`, `mogrify` and `identify` from the [ImageMagick](https://imagemagick.org) package are no longer available.

-## Usage

-Absolutely the easiest way of using this is to pull it directly from the AWS Serverless Application repository into a CloudFormation/SAM application, or deploy directly from the Serverless Application Repository into your account, and then link as a layer.

-For more information, check out the [image-magick-lambda-layer](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:145266761615:applications~image-magick-lambda-layer) application in the Serverless App Repository.

-For manual deployments and custom builds, read below...

 ## Prerequisites